 What to do if you are sick

-- Common symptoms of coronavirus are cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, aches and pains, and shortness of breath.
-Some less common symptoms can include: sore throat, headache, nasal congestion, runny nose, cough with sputum or blood-stained sputum, diarrhea, and nausea.
-There are reports of people losing their sense of smell or taste associated with COVID-19.
+- Common symptoms of coronavirus are cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, aches and pains, tiredness, new loss of sense of taste or smell.
+Other symptoms can include: sore throat, headache, nasal congestion, runny nose, cough with sputum or blood-stained sputum, diarrhea, and nausea.
+There are reports of people having conjunctivitis or sores on their toes.
 Please note that all of these can be symptoms of other illnesses as well as COVID-19.

-- If you are at higher risk for severe illness (over 60; with underlying health conditions such as heart disease, diabetes, or lung disease; a weakened immune system; are pregnant), call your healthcare provider for advice.
+- If you are at higher risk for severe illness (over 60; with underlying health conditions such as obesity, heart disease, diabetes, or lung disease; a weakened immune system; are pregnant), call your healthcare provider for advice.

 - Monitor your symptoms carefully.
 The CDC has a Self Checker to guide you in seeking appropriate medical care.
 Symptoms may get much worse in the second week of illness.
 Seek prompt medical attention if your symptoms worsen.
 Call 911 if you are having difficulty breathing, let them know you have symptoms of COVID-19.
 Call your doctor before going to their office – they will instruct you on what you should do to minimize spread once you arrive at their office; they may have a designated area to screen patients.
-Wear a facemask, if you have one.
+Wear a face mask, if you have one.

 - Separate yourself from other people and animals in your home.
 Stay in a separate room, separate from other household members.
 Use a separate bathroom, if possible.

 - Members of your household and other close contacts should self-quarantine for 14 days after their last contact with you while you were symptomatic.
 You should notify any close contacts that you have COVID-19.